manish-patle-100/alpha-demo/README.md

 # alpha-demo
-This is a first repo for git and github
+This is a first repo for git and github.